gordon0101/Classification-of-Australian-Patent-Applications/README.md

 Data exploration using Python and attempted to find which model has the best accuracy in predicting this dataset.

+Used various methods such as pre-trained word embeddings and tuning the model using trail & error to find the best model that has the best accuracy for predicting australian patent applications.

 ## Technologies used
 Python